vksvicky/Audientia/Documentation/05-roadmap-and-testing-strategy.md

 - [x] **Advanced controls (replay, skip, loop)** – ✅ Replay, skip ±10s, and loop mode toggles interact with the engine and expose loop state.
 - [x] **Setup Wizard** – ✅ First-launch wizard with library location setup, preferences configuration, and support information.
 Features clickable navigation between steps, library scanning with progress bar, background scan notifications with sound, and scan results display.
 Integrated with `LibraryScanCoordinator` for automatic scanning after wizard completion and when library locations change.
 - [x] **Notification Permission Management** – ✅ `NotificationPermissionManager` for centralized notification permission handling.
 Settings UI for viewing permission status, requesting permissions, and opening System Settings.
 Integrated with library scanning for background scan completion notifications.
-- [ ] **About screen with app icon and version info** – Custom About window code exists, but the standard macOS Settings/About menu wiring still needs QA.
+- [x] **About screen with app icon and version info** – **✅ Custom About window implemented with AboutView displaying app name, version, module versions, and copyright.
+AboutMenuConfigurator wires menu item to custom handler.
+Comprehensive TDD/BDD tests created following Right-BICEP principles with mocking support.**
 - [x] **Resources folder and Assets.xcassets configured** – Asset pipeline is in place and reflected in the build.

 **Testing & Quality:**